OmsInSerial/Eurorack/FM Einheit/Beta.md

 ## Beta firmware

 **Keep in mind that the purpose of this release is to test functionalities and is subject to frequent change.**
-- Pitch Fine tune : overall functional, but it's still touchy to get back to the exact pot and shifted pot positions.
+- Pitch Fine tune : overall functional, but it a little bit touchy to get back to the exact pot and shifted pot positions.
+When fine tune is FCCW, overall pitch is raise back to the lower pitch.

 ## Downloading and installing the beta firmware